 - If you collect your transcript from Enrolment Services you will need to provide photo ID (Driver's Licence or Student ID card) and your receipt.

 - If a third party is collecting your transcript for you, they must provide photo ID, your receipt and a written authorisation from you stating that they may collect your transcript.

-- By mail - your transcript can be mailed to you by standard mail, Express Post or Registered Mail.
-Charges apply for Express Post or Registered Mail.
+- By mail - your transcript can be mailed to you by standard mail, a courier service or Registered Mail.
+Additional charges apply for a courier service or Registered Mail.

 Transcripts cost $10.00 for the first copy and $5.00 for each additional copy ordered at the same time.

 An urgent service is available if you require your transcript within one working day.
 An additional $20.00 fee applies to the first copy and standard rates apply to each additional copy.
 Conditions apply to the provision of this service, eg if you studied prior to 2001 and/or your records are archived it may not be possible to meet delivery deadlines.
 Enrolment Services staff will advise you if this is the case and you will not be charged.

 If you wish to have your transcript mailed to you there is no additional charge for standard postage.
 Additional costs apply if you require the transcript to be sent via:

 - Courier ($8.00 within Australia*, $35.00 overseas*); or

 - Registered Mail ($4.90 within Australia*, $21.45 overseas*).

 * Please note that these charges are subject to change.
 You will be advised of the mail charge when you place your order.